RKatana/triangle-tracker/readme/README.md

 ## Triangle Tracker
 ### Author:
-* Raphael Katana
+Raphael Katana

 ### Description:
  Triangle tracker is a mathematical solution based website with the ability to calculate the three sides of a triangle and show the type of a triangle the values can make or whether the values can't make a triangle at all.
 It is very simple to use; all you need is to type in the values and and get instant results.
-It's there an a must have app for your child.
+It's therefore an a must have app for your child.

 ### Languages used:
 * HTML